 TIP: Create more moisture in your oven!

 Add a pan filled with boiling water to the base of your oven.
-This creates steam and aids in making super tender sponge.
+This creates steam and aids in making extremely tender sponge.
 The extra moisture also helps the bundt cakes release from the pan once baked.

 Bake for 20 minutes or until the sponge is lightly golden brown and springs back when pressed (Image 14).